peterlembke/infohub-articles/english-text/what-is-infohub.md

 [Assets](https://github.com/peterlembke/infohub/blob/master/folder/plugins/infohub/asset/infohub_asset.md) give credit to the creators of all graphics and sounds used in Infohub.
 Each asset has a license file and you can see all information here.

 ## What do I need to use Infohub?
-You need a computer or chromebook or telephone or tablet that can run a modern web browser.
+You need a computer or Chromebook or telephone or tablet that can run a modern web browser.

 Infohub works in Chrome, Firefox, Safari and probably in all browsers that are based on any of them.